Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

 The structure of a typical jai command is as follows:
 `jai -option1 -option2 file_to_compile.jai -- arguments for metaprogram`

-Every argument after -- is ignored by the compiler itself, and is passed to the metaprogram for its own use.
+Every argument after `-- ` is ignored by the compiler itself (the space after -- is mandatory!), and is passed to the metaprogram for its own use.
 Any argument not starting with a -, and before --, is the name of a file to compile.

 Example:     `jai -x64 program.jai -- info for the compile_time execution`